 Help us Preserve a Living Tradition

-84000: Translating the Words of the Buddha, a registered global non-profit initiative, aims to translate all of the Buddha’s words into modern languages, and to make them available to everyone, free of charge.
+84000: Translating the Words of the Buddha is a global non-profit initiative to translate all of the Buddha’s words into modern languages, and to make them available to everyone.

-Translations will be made according to broad, consensual guidelines.
-Where possible, the translations will be aimed at an educated but non-specialist readership, providing the clear and comprehensive detail required by both scholars and practitioners.
-Brief introductions, notes, bibliographies, glossaries and other reference material will be included with each text.
+Translations are made according to broad, consensual guidelines.
+Translator teams produce translations for an audience of educated but non-specialist readers, practitioners, and people looking for insight from the Buddha’s words, as well as providing the clear and comprehensive detail required by scholars.
+Brief introductions, notes, bibliographies, glossaries and other reference materials are included within each text.

 After expert review, the translations are published in our online Reading Room, free of charge, and equipped with advanced technology for easy use and navigation.
 It provides access to 84000’s translations as they become available, and references other known existing translations.
 Print editions will be made available as funding permits.